Frequently Asked Questions

 Can I use Duo internationally?

-3. ByPass Code – If you won’t have a smartphone and a hardware token is not an option, it is possible to get a bypass code that you can use for Duo authentication for the duration of your trip.
-Contact the Service Desk to request this option.
+- Bypass Code – If you won’t have a smartphone and a hardware token is not an option; it is possible to get a bypass code that you can use for Duo authentication for the duration of your trip.
+Contact the Service Desk (University Service Desk at 404-727-7777 or Healthcare Service Desk/8-HELP at 404-778-4357) to request this option.
 Then, simply choose the Enter a Passcode option when you get the Duo authentication prompt and enter the bypass code that you were given.

-4. Normal options – If you have cellular service or a wifi connection, then you can simply use whatever authentication technique you normally use.
-The push, passcode, and phone call options all work overseas.
-You can even add an international phone number as one of your authentication options.
+- Normal options – If you have cellular service or a Wi-Fi connection, then you can simply use whatever authentication technique you normally use.
+Verified Push and passcode options work internationally; Phone Call authentication has been retired.
+You can even add an international phone number that can receive SMS messages as one of your authentication options.

 If you have questions about any of these authentication options, please consult the Duo FAQ page or the Duo User Guide.